Ontario College Certificate in Artist Blacksmith Curriculum

 It is important that the artist blacksmith is able to visualize ideas, prepare design proposals and create scaled shop drawings for production purposes, whether for tools required in the shop or commissioned pieces for clients.
 This course gives students a solid foundation in drawing techniques and processes in conjunction with a basic use of the elements of design.
 Using a variety of drawing tools and surfaces, students will produce both representational and concept drawings.
 Linear perspective and basic composition including spiral and scroll design will be addressed.
 Several natural and manufactured subjects will be studied including the human figure, giving students a source of ideas and references for the program.

-Students will begin their engagement in the traditional art of blacksmithing through a focused practice fundamental forging processes.
-This practice, including hot forming, traditional joinery, hammering technique, and heat-treating will be applied to the fabrication of utilitarian tools, as well as a range of small forged samples.
+Students will engage in the traditional art of blacksmithing with focus on fundamental forging processes and continued discussions on hammer selection.
+Hammering technique and heat-treating will be applied to the fabrication of utilitarian tools, as well as a range of small forged samples.
 These exercises will launch a growing appreciation for the key properties and behaviors of ferrous metals.
-The management of a coal fire, the use of propane forges, as well as maintenance of the studio equipment and tools will be addressed throughout the course.
-Special attention to safe practices is a vital part of all aspects of the Blacksmiths studio.
-There will be also be a general introduction to contemporary equipment for welding and cutting.
-Critical discussion as well as research and presentations will engage the student group in ongoing assessment of the formal properties of studio samples, exercises and projects.
+The management of a coke fire, the use of propane forges, as well as maintenance of the studio equipment and tools will be addressed throughout the course.
+Special attention to safe practices will continue as a vital part of all aspects of the blacksmiths studio.
+Critical discussion as well as research and presentations will engage the student group in ongoing assessment of studio samples and exercises.

 This survey provides an introduction to the major periods and styles of ornamental ironwork from 3500 BC to modern times.
 It traces developments of metal as an art form in historic and contemporary forged work and focuses on the impact that individual modern blacksmiths have made.
 Through lectures, research, and presentations, students will form an important frame of reference for recognizing and identifying the various ways in which iron has been forged and assembled.
 This framework will provide students with a vocabulary with which to articulate their own interests in the development of personal goals and styles in metalwork designs.